qmk/qmk_firmware/keyboards/matrix/cain/read.md

 This was the replacement PCB for the Matrix Cain keyboard.

-This firmware DO NOT support the original PCB shipped with the Cain keybaord.
+This firmware **DOES NOT** support the original PCB shipped with the Cain keyboard.

 * Keyboard Maintainer: [astro](https://github.com/yulei)
-* Hardware Supported: Matrix cain keyboard
+* Hardware Supported: Matrix Cain keyboard
 * Hardware Availability: Matrix Lab

 Make example for this keyboard (after setting up your build environment):